aniketsandhanwootz-wq/PDF-Markbook/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Workflow
-1. Fork the repository
+1. **Fork the Repository**: Create your own copy of the repository.
-2. Create feature branch (`git checkout -b feature/amazing`)
+2. **Create a Feature Branch**: Use `git checkout -b feature/amazing` to create a new branch.
-3. Make changes and test
+3. **Make Changes and Test**: Implement your feature and run tests to ensure everything works.
-4. Run code quality checks
+4. **Run Code Quality Checks**: Ensure your code meets quality standards.
-5. Commit changes (`git commit -am 'Add amazing feature'`)
+5. **Commit Changes**: Use `git commit -am 'Add amazing feature'` to commit your changes.
-6. Push branch (`git push origin feature/amazing`)
+6. **Push Branch**: Push your branch to your forked repository.
-7. Open Pull Request
+7. **Open a Pull Request**: Submit your changes for review.

 ## 📝 License